AnthonyArmour/holbertonschool-machine_learning/pipeline/0x01-data_augmentation/README.md

     Args:
         image: tf.Tensor - Image to change.
-        max_delta: amount the hue should change.
+        alphas: array of length 3 containing the amount that each channel should change.

     Return: tf.Tensor - Changed image.
     """